 2. Bind your script like a professional: Go get some brass brads as soon as you possibly can.
 Please don’t even think about those pretty, clear binders you get at Staples.
 That sort of thing can be annoying and distracting.

 3. Make sure you use spell check: Many readers spend their time reading mediocre scripts.
 That’s bad enough.
 Finding misspellings makes the reading experience worse.

-4. Please proofread your script for errors and confusion: I can’t tell you how many times I was introduced to a character named Jed, who was later named Ted – Obviously the writer chose to change character names somewhere in the story, but failed to make this change consistent throughout.
+4. Proofread your script for errors: I can’t tell you how many times I was introduced to a character named Jed, who was later named Ted – Obviously the new screenwriter chose to change character names somewhere in the story, but failed to make this change consistent throughout.